Tuition and Fees

 Tuition Due Dates and Payment Plans

 Contact the Office of the Bursar for tuition payment due dates and policies and tuition payment plans that allow you to pay as you go.
-Term payment plans are available for the Fall and Spring semesters only.
+Term payment plans are available.
 The annual payment plan is not an option for this program.
 The Office of the Bursar provides additional information on these policies.

 For all Loyola courses and across all degree programs, withdrawing from courses after the start of a term may incur charges.
 Students should consult the Office of the Bursar’s Withdrawal Policy and the official withdrawal schedule for each term for further information.

-There are a number of private and government loan programs available to students enrolled in health law graduate programs.
-Answers to many of the most frequently-asked questions about graduate financial aid can be found in the Financial Aid Workbook.
+There are a number of private and government loan programs available to students who are United States citizens enrolled in Global Competition law graduate programs.
 Please note that you must be enrolled in a minimum of four credits per term to be eligible for financial aid.
-Feel free to visit Loyola’s Financial Aid Office for more information.
+Feel free to visit the web site for Loyola’s Financial Aid Office for more information.